yotiosoft/librusimg/README.md

 # librusimg

-An integrated image processing library for BMP, JPEG, PNG, and WebP formats.
+An integrated image processing, conversion, and compression library for BMP, JPEG, PNG, and WebP formats for Rust.

 This library was developed for the [Rusimg](https://github.com/yotiosoft/rusimg) project, but it is open for use in other projects as well.